Board of Animal Health confirms one cow in Pennington County died of anthrax

 The Board recommends vaccination as an inexpensive way to protect animals from anthrax.
 “Since 2000, all reported cases of anthrax have been confined to northwest Minnesota,” said Board of Animal Health Senior Veterinarian Dr. Linda Glaser.
 “It makes sense for producers in that area to consider vaccination.”

 Grazing animals are most likely to become infected with the disease after periods of heavy rain, flooding or excavation.
 Cases usually occur in areas where animals have previously died of anthrax.
-Anthrax is not spread by animal to animal contact.
+Anthrax is not spread by animal-to-animal contact.

 Any animal in northwestern Minnesota that dies suddenly of unknown causes should be treated as an anthrax suspect.
 Producers should contact their veterinarian immediately to collect blood samples for testing.
 Necropsies should not be performed on suspect carcasses as the procedure could result in contamination of surrounding soil.
 Suspect cases of anthrax must be reported to the Board at 651-296-2942.